Test Code LACS1 Lactate, Plasma

 Collection Instructions:

-1. Collection must be at least 1 mL in a 2-mL collection tube or at least 2 mL in a 4-mL collection tube.
+1. Draw at least 1 mL whole blood in a 2-mL collection tube or at least 2 mL whole blood in a 4-mL collection tube.

-2. Centrifuge and aliquot plasma into plastic vial.
+2. Centrifuge and aliquot plasma into a plastic vial.

 Secondary ID